 Read More Hawaii creeper

 A rare treat to spot, the ʻakiapōlāʻau is the swiss-army knife of the Hawaiian forest.
-Sometimes referred to as Hawaiʻi’s version of the woodpecker, these 5-inch yellow and olive birds have a unusual bills that allows them to raise their upper bill and use the stout lower bill to peck into the wood of trees. ...
+Sometimes referred to as Hawaiʻi’s version of the woodpecker, these 5-inch yellow and olive birds have an unusual bill that allows them to raise their upper bill and use the stout lower bill to peck into the wood of trees. ...

 Read More iiwi